***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Giving up your gym membership to do exercise videos at home may not be the right decision for you if:

 - You live in a small cramped apartment.
-Finding enough space to properly exercise could be challenging, as you would likely need ample space to move around.
+Unfortunately, finding enough space to properly exercise could be challenging, as you would likely need ample space to move around.

 Exercising is important for your well-being.
 The decision to forgo a gym membership should add value to your life, not remove it.